-Kodawari Ramen: Japan invites itself in the heart of the Odeon district in Paris
+Kodawari Ramen: Japan invites itself to the heart of Paris's Odeon district

 < >

-For a total immersion in Japan, head to the Kodawari Ramen restaurant, nestled in the Odeon district in Paris.
-On the menu?
-A unique atmosphere worthy of the best Yokocho in Tokyo and delicious ramen cooked as in the land of the Rising Sun.
-We adhere and we love it!
+For total Japanese immersion, head for Kodawari Ramen, nestled in Paris's Odeon district.
+What's on the menu?
+A unique atmosphere worthy of Tokyo's finest Yokocho, and delicious ramen cooked just like in the Land of the Rising Sun.
+We love it!

-Want a change of scenery?
-No need to travel the 9,700 km to Tokyo to feel like you're in the Land of the Rising Sun.
-Since spring 2016, the rue Mazarine, in the Odéon district, has been living to the rhythm of Japanese gastronomy thanks to Kodawari Ramen.
+Looking for a change of scenery?
+You don't have to travel the 9,700 km to Tokyo to feel like you're in the Land of the Rising Sun.
+Since spring 2016, rue Mazarine, in the Odéon district, has been living to the rhythm of Japanese gastronomy thanks to Kodawari Ramen.

-At No. 29 of this street is indeed hiding an incredible stall.
-Open your eyes and ears wide and let yourself be carried away by this fabulous immersive experience offered by Kodawari Ramen.
+At No. 29, you'll find an incredible stall.
+Open your eyes and ears and let yourself be carried away by this fabulous immersive experience offered by Kodawari Ramen.

-Behind this true temple dedicated to Ramen, there is Jean-Baptiste Meusnier.
-A former fighter pilot and airline pilot, this very friendly entrepreneur has an overwhelming passion for Japan and especially for its gastronomy, especially for Ramen.
-He remembers with precision his very first bite tasted in Japan.
+Behind this veritable temple to ramen is Jean-Baptiste Meusnier.
+A former fighter and airline pilot, this very likeable entrepreneur has an overflowing passion for Japan, and in particular for its gastronomy, and especially for Ramen.
+In fact, he vividly recalls his very first bite in Japan.

-After traveling more than 12,000 km in the Land of the Rising Sun to discover the most popular dishes there, meeting with Japanese chefs and taking several training courses, Jean-Baptiste created Kodawari Ramen.
+After traveling more than 12,000 km in the Land of the Rising Sun to discover the most popular dishes, meeting Japanese chefs and taking part in a number of on-the-job training courses, Jean-Baptiste created Kodawari Ramen.

 Kodawari Ramen : le spécialiste du Ramen à ParisKodawari Ramen : le spécialiste du Ramen à ParisKodawari Ramen : le spécialiste du Ramen à ParisKodawari Ramen : le spécialiste du Ramen à Paris

-Kodawari Ramen is a unique sensory journey in Japan.
-First of all, our eyes are amazed by this reconstitution of a Yokocho.
+Kodawari Ramen is a unique sensory journey in Japan, with our eyes first and foremost dazzled by this recreation of a Yokocho.

-On the spot, everything gives us the feeling of being in Japan with the inevitable gadgets but also the luminous lanterns, the visible cables and even this false sewer mouth modeled in the Shibuya district of Tokyo.
-Our ears are also surprised by a soundtrack of Tokyo street ambience recorded by Jean-Baptiste Meusnier during his many trips to Japan.
+On site, everything gives us the feeling of being in Japan, with the inevitable gadgets, but also the luminous lanterns, exposed cables and even this fake manhole modelled on the Shibuya district of Tokyo.
+Our ears are also surprised by a Tokyo street ambience soundtrack recorded by Jean-Baptiste Meusnier during his many trips to Japan.

 Kodawari Ramen : le spécialiste du Ramen à ParisKodawari Ramen : le spécialiste du Ramen à ParisKodawari Ramen : le spécialiste du Ramen à ParisKodawari Ramen : le spécialiste du Ramen à Paris

-Once settled, the second part of this immersive experience begins.
-Our taste buds are about to be seduced by the different dishes offered, all home-made.
+Once you've settled in, the second part of this immersive experience begins.
+Our taste buds are about to be seduced by the various dishes on offer, all homemade.

 What's next?
-The famous ramen, whose broths are made from free-range chicken and the noodles are made on the spot with wheat flour grown in the restaurant's own field. " The ramen noodles require a very special wheat flour.
+The famous ramen, with broths made from free-range chicken and noodles made on the spot from wheat flour grown in the restaurant's own fields. " Ramen noodles require a very specific type of wheat flour.
 So we decided to grow our own wheat in order to offer our customers noodles just like in Japan," Jean-Baptiste tells me.

-And the quality doesn't stop there, since Kodawari Ramen also uses farm chicken and roasted pork from the Basque farm of Abotiafor its ramen... carefully selected products that make all the difference.
+And the quality doesn't stop there: Kodawari Ramen also uses free-range chicken and roast pork from the Basque farm of Abotiafor its ramen... carefully selected products that make all the difference.

 Kodawari Ramen : le spécialiste du Ramen à ParisKodawari Ramen : le spécialiste du Ramen à ParisKodawari Ramen : le spécialiste du Ramen à ParisKodawari Ramen : le spécialiste du Ramen à Paris